 National laws establish the term of protection that patents grant.
-This term must respect the mandatory standard envisaged by Article 33 of the TRIPs Agreement, which requires that the protection granted by patents last 20 years from the date of the filing of the patent application.
+This term must respect the mandatory standard envisaged by Article 33 of the TRIPs Agreement, which requires that the protection granted by patents last twenty years from the date of the filing of the patent application.

-Some countries' legislation30 provides for the possibility to request and obtain, for pharmaceutical products covered by patents, an extension of the patent protection term beyond the 20 years requirement established by the TRIPs Agreement.
-The rationale for this extension is to compensate patent holders for regulatory delays occurring in the marketing approval process.31
+Some countries' legislation provides for the possibility to request and obtain, for pharmaceutical products covered by patents, an extension of the patent protection term beyond the twenty years requirement established by the TRIPs Agreement.
+The rationale for this extension is to compensate patent holders for regulatory delays occurred in the marketing approval process.

-30 WTO, WIPO, WHO, "Promoting Access to Medical Technologies and Innovation - Intersections between public health, intellectual property and trade", supra, p.
+&lt;sup>33 WTO, WIPO, WHO, "Promoting Access to Medical Technologies and Innovation - Intersections between public health, intellectual property and trade", supra, p.
 183.